 Summative ELPAC Student Eligibility and Assessment Participation

 The computer-based platform of the ELPAC has provided a variety of innovative universal tools that are embedded in the test delivery engine as well as a variety of designated supports and accommodations to support all students, including those with special assessment needs.
-To assist ELPAC users in implementing these accessibility resources, the English Language Proficiency Assessments for California Accessibility Resources for Operational Testing is available.
+For more information about these accessibility resources and to assist ELPAC users in implementing them, the following resources are available: